aws-samples/aws-cdk-managed-elkk/README.md

 (.env)$ cdk deploy elkk-kibana
 ```

-The Kibana url is outout by the AWS CDK as "elkk-kibana.kibanalink.
+The Kibana url is output by the AWS CDK as "elkk-kibana.kibanalink.
 Click on the link to nativate to Kibana.

 To view the records on the Kibana dashboard an "index pattern" needs to be created.